- Normal precautions

 We suggest you learn as much as you can about Ecuador before your trip from travel agents, tour operators and guide books.
 The best help is often close at hand so if you have problems when you’re in Ecuador, try talking to your local contacts, tour operator representative or hotel management.

 You can contact the emergency series in Ecuador by dialling (911).

-There is no Irish Embassy in this country, we’re limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact the Honorary Consul of Ireland in Quito, Ecuador or the Irish Embassy in Buenos Aires in Argentina.
+There is no Irish Embassy in this country, and we are limited in the help we can offer in an emergency.
+However, if you need urgent assistance, you can contact the Honorary Consul of Ireland in Quito, Ecuador or the Irish Embassy in Santiago in Chile

 If you phone outside of working hours, leave us a message giving: